-- California's Family Temporary Disability Insurance program provides up to six weeks of paid family leave benefits every 12 months through California's state-run disability insurance program.
-See Paid Family Leave - California's Family Temporary Disability Insurance (FTDI) Program and Future Developments.
+- California's Family Temporary Disability Insurance program provides up to eight weeks of paid family leave insurance benefits every 12 months through California's state-run disability insurance program.
+See State Disability Insurance; Paid Family Leave.

-- Employers providing paid sick leave must permit employees to use a portion of the leave to care for certain family members.
+- Employees must be allowed to use sick leave to care for a sick family member.
 See Kin Care Leave.

 - Employers with 25 or more employees must allow an eligible employee to take up to 10 days of unpaid leave while the employee's spouse is on leave from deployment.
 See Family Military Leave.

 - California employers must provide paid sick and safe time to eligible employees.
 See Paid Sick Leave.